-I am Jane I live in Leeds with my husband, 11 year old daughter, 19 year old cat a hamster and some fish!!
+I am Jane I live in Leeds with my husband, 12 year old daughter, 19 year old cat a hamster and a fish!!

 I like doing all sorts of craft and don’t focus on one in particular, I’m sure it would be easier if I just did one thing.
 The main things I do are card making, quilting, knitting and beading.
 I am strictly amateur league at them all.
 I also cross stitch occasionally and like to try out new crafts if I can understand them or get someone to help me.
 I used to work with children so have an interest in children’s crafts, the messier the better as long as I don’t have to do the clearing up!!

 My grandma and mum taught me to knit when I was at junior school and I knitted from then on.
 Over the years I learned cross stitch and simple machine sewing.
 I got into card making in 2003, mainly to use up bits and bobs that I had around, but it kind of went mad and I started to buy products and make more cards.
 I set up my website Crafty Jane’s to sell the cards and take orders for personalised cards.
 Well actually my husband set up the website, I am not that technically minded.
 In 2006 due to being pregnant and due to my husband and I both being ill my website fell by the wayside.
 My website is called Crafty Jane’s, not very imaginative really.
 I have thought of changing it, but as I own the domain name that is still what the URL would be, so not worth changing.

 In 2014 I started to write a blog, it was Crafting with ME a play on words as I have ME/CFS.
 I also have a Facebook page in the same name.
 My website and blog are now combined in this new website.
 I still have the Facebook page

 Finally after 10 years of motherhood I was persuaded to start up my website again to sell the things I make.
 A friend encouraged me and set it up for me as he thought my craft was good enough to sell after sharing my makes in my blog posts and on Facebook.